Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.64-blue.svg)](../../../release-notes/4.64.md)

 This guide provides step-by-step instructions for migrating Agent Assist services to the `cognigy-ai-app` Helm chart.

+### Note on Downtime

+Switching the `ingress` as part of the migration process will create a period of downtime.
+The product will be unavailable until all the new pods in the `county-ai` namespace are up and running, and the agent-assist namespace is deleted.
+Plan this migration accordingly to minimize impact.

 ## Pre-Migration Tasks